andykee/lentil/docs/user/fundamentals/planes.rst

 * The |Image| plane provides a location where the image formed by an optical system may be manipulated or viewed.

 In addition, several "utility" planes are provided.
-These planes do not represent physical components of an optical system, but are used to implement commonly encountered optical effects:
+These planes don't represent physical components of an optical system, but are used to implement commonly encountered optical effects: